Early years funding updates

 - There must be a ‘WE’ icon in the funding column to allow hours to be entered into the working entitlement fields.

-- If the child has moved from, or sharing hours with another setting, please contact the other provider and confirm their pattern of attendance, total hours claimed for autumn and leaving date if appropriate including notice period (up to 4 weeks allowed for funding).
+- If the child has moved from, or sharing hours with another setting, you must contact the other provider and confirm their pattern of attendance, total hours claimed for spring and leaving date if appropriate including notice period (up to 4 weeks allowed for funding).

-- For children that use their funding across 2 or more providers, you must follow our Provider process for children sharing early years funding (headcount)
+- For children that are sharing funding, you must follow our Provider process for children sharing early years funding (headcount)

 Frequently asked questions:

-Can we claim 30 hours if a 2-year-old funded child is entitled to targeted and working entitlements?
+Can we claim 30 hours if a 2-year-old funded child is entitled to targeted/families receiving additional support (FRAS) and working entitlements?

-How do I record the funding if a 2-year-old child is entitled to both the targeted and working entitlements?
+How do I record the funding if a 2-year-old child is entitled to the targeted/families receiving additional support (FRAS) and working entitlements?

-You would add the funded hours across all four columns.
-If they are eligible for both, they will have a ‘2’ and ‘WE’ icon in the funding column.
-Please maximise the funding in the ‘targeted/universal’ columns first and add any balance of hours (if applicable) to the ‘working entitlement columns.
+Hours should be recorded in all four columns.
+Please maximise the funding in the ‘targeted/universal’ columns first and add any balance of hours (if applicable) to the ‘working entitlement’ columns.

 Why are the working entitlement boxes not available for my 2-year-old claim?